 - You still have to use a small amount of chlorine (or bromine) to eliminate all contaminants.

 3. Biguanide Pool Treatment (PHMB): a Safe Pool Chlorine Alternative

 Biguanides are easy to use and safe alternatives to chlorine.
-They don’t cause skin or eye irritation and do not damage pool equipment.
+They’re unlikely to cause any skin or eye irritation and they don’t damage pool equipment.
 They’re stable molecules and aren’t affected by sunlight and changes in temperature or pH levels.

 One of the biggest disadvantages of PHMB is that it’s not an oxidizer, that is to say, it can’t break down contaminants (such as dead skin cells, body oils, and other organic substances), thus you have to add hydrogen peroxide to the water to do the job.
 It’s recommended that you use algaecide as well to keep the water clear.
 Eventually, you also have to shock your pool with hydrogen peroxide.

 Another disadvantage of biguanides is the maintenance cost: they’re more expensive than chlorine and you also have to buy additional chemicals to ensure a safe environment for pool users.

 Pros and Cons of Using PHMB